-Class tests, yearly exams, and essays are all frequent aspects of life as a high school student and they rely on preparation, more commonly known as “studying”.
-Although students know (and are told frequently) they should go to their room and study, the act of studying can be quite elusive.
-One of the most common statements we hear from parents of high school students is that their child Read more
+By Dr Samantha Hornery, Education Manager Class tests, yearly exams, and essays are all frequent aspects of life as a high school student and they rely on preparation, more commonly known as “studying”.
+Although students know (and are told frequently) they should go to their room and study, the act of studying and building the right study skills can be quite elusive.
+One of the Read more

 Apple’s iPad is one of the growing number of touch screen based electronic devices hitting our stores.
 With an appearance like laptop computers without a keyboard, the devices offer wonderful opportunities for entertainment and learning and have captured the imaginations of children and adults worldwide.
 The iPad can certainly entertain; you can watch movies, read books and magazines, share Read more